 - I teach Computational Mathematics at SUPSI.

-- I am the Treasurer (and the former Executive Editor) of the SIPTA society.
+- I am an at-large member (and former Treasurer and Executive Editor) of the SIPTA society.

 - I am reviewer for (among others) the IJAR journal (Elsevier).